 Relieving menstrual cramps and menopause symptoms.
 Its antispasmodic and estrogenic actions help relieve menstrual problems as well as menopause symptoms caused by estrogen deficiency.

 Treating cough and respiratory ailments.
 The expectorant action of anise promotes secretion from the mucous membrane of the air passages, facilitating the expulsion of phlegm.

 In terms of micronutrients, anise is rich in vitamins B3 (niacin) and B9 (folate), as well as minerals like iron, calcium, magnesium, potassium, zinc, and copper.

-Traditional treatments include the dried and crushed seeds of anise infused in hot water as a carminative, antiseptic, diuretic, digestive, and aphrodisiac, as well as a remedy for insomnia and constipation.
-In Arabian traditional medicine, anise seeds and oil have been used for the treatment of various conditions including dyspepsia, nausea, abdominal colic, seizures and epilepsy.
+Traditional treatments include the dried and crushed seeds of anise infused in hot water and used as a carminative, antiseptic, diuretic, digestive agent, and aphrodisiac as well as a remedy for insomnia and constipation.
+In traditional Arabian medicine, anise seeds and oil have been used for the treatment of various conditions including dyspepsia, nausea, abdominal colic, seizures, and epilepsy.

 How It Works

 The main constituents of anise are estrarole, anethole, eugenol, anisaldehyde, methylchanicol, coumarins and terpenes.
-These compounds have shown antioxidant and antimicrobial properties, which are thought to be the reason for anise protective effects on the gastric mucosa.
-Although the exact mechanism of action is yet to be known, anise provides a muscle relaxant effect (antispasmodic) and contributes to maintain the structural integrity of the gastric epithelium against irritating substances.
+These compounds have shown antioxidant and antimicrobial properties, which are thought to be the reason for anise's protective effects on the gastric mucosa.
+Although the exact mechanism of action is yet to be known, anise provides a muscle relaxant effect (antispasmodic) and contributes to maintaining the structural integrity of the gastric epithelium against irritating substances.1

 ANISE IS COMMONLY USED TO ALLEVIATE GASTROINTESTINAL COMPLAINTS BECAUSE IT PROTECTS STOMACH LINING.